sorbet/sorbet/website/docs/abstract.md

 ## Creating an abstract method

-1. Add `extend T::Helpers` to your class or module.
+1. Add `extend T::Sig` to your class or module.
 1. Add `abstract!` or `interface!` to the top of your class or module.
     - (`interface!` requires that *all* methods are abstract)
 1. Add a `sig` with `abstract` to any methods that should be abstract.